- Prepare: Configure an Email Delivery Service Provider

 Google Workspace, Microsoft365, or low limit Email Delivery Providers are not recommended to use for Bulk Campaigns.

 The email campaign is the process refers to the process of creating, managing, and analyzing large-scale email marketing campaigns.
 This can include tasks such as designing the email template, creating a list of recipients, scheduling the emails to be sent, and tracking the success of the campaign.
 FluentCRM Specializes in Email Campaign Processing, Scheduling, and Sending.

 The actual email delivery from FluentCRM is dependent on the WordPress Email Delivery.
 Either the default system via PHP mail() using WordPress’s wp_mail() function or Extended Delivery via Plugins like Fluent SMTP.

 Using your hosting space for email isn’t a good idea.
 And using the hosting for sending PHP emails would most likely deplete the hosting resources.
 Thus, we suggest that you use a separate email service.

 That’s why we’ve created a free-for-lifetime SMTP plugin called FluentSMTP.
-In fact, it is the only SMTP plugin that allows multiple SMTP connections.
-This means, if you install FluentSMTP, you can use multiple email sending services to cut down your email sending costs.
+In fact, it is the only SMTP plugin that allows multiple SMTP connections at the same time described here: Multiple SMTP Connections & Auto Routing.
+This means, if you install FluentSMTP, you can use multiple email-sending services to cut down your email-sending costs.
 Some email services can be a bit costly.
 So if you have FluentSMTP, you can use the expensive email service for your marketing emails and the less expensive email service for not-so-important WordPress emails.

 Click the button to install FluentSMTP.
 Or, you can download and install FluentSMTP on your WordPress by clicking the button below:

-- Amazon SES
+- Amazon SES API.

 Testing Email Deliverability #